Pattern Matching - C# Guide

 As time goes on, you may need to support other shape types.
 As the number

-of conditions you're testing grows, you'll find that using the is
+of conditions you're testing grows, you'll find that using the is pattern

 matching expressions can become cumbersome.
 In addition to requiring if

-statements on each type you want to check, the is
+statements on each type you want to check, the is expressions are limited

 to testing if the input matches a single type.
-In this case, you'll find that the switch
+In this case, you'll find that the switch pattern

 matching expressions becomes a better choice.